Chinese agency Xinhua praises Xi ahead of key Communist Party meeting - ExBulletin

 Chinese agency Xinhua praises Xi ahead of key Communist Party meeting

-SHANGHAI (Reuters) China’s state-run Xinhua News Agency on Saturday hailed President Xi Jinping as a tireless, selfless and scholarly servant of the people, ahead of a key meeting of the ruling Communist Party that is expected to bolster its authority.
+SHANGHAI – China’s state-run Xinhua News Agency on Saturday hailed President Xi Jinping as a tireless, selfless and scholarly servant of the people, ahead of a key meeting of the ruling Communist Party that is expected to strengthen its authority.

-It is also expected to discuss and ratify a landmark resolution https://www.reuters.com/world/china/chinas-xi-cement-authority-legacy-communist-party-resolution-2021-11-02 focusing on the important historical achievements and experiences of parties 100 years of struggle.
+It is also expected to discuss and ratify a “landmark resolution https://www.reuters.com/world/china/chinas-xi-cement-authority-legacy-communist-party-resolution-2021-11-02” focusing on “ the important achievements and historical experiences of the 100 years of Party struggle ”.

 The article, at over 5,000 words translated into English, received praise from foreign media as well as academics and domestic experts.

-It covers the start of Xis’ career as a village official in Shaanxi and Hebei provinces, irrigating farms during the day and devouring Karl Marxs Das Kapital in his spare time.
-He praises Xis’ anti-corruption campaign, his commitment to democracy within the party and his role in rejuvenating the nation.
+It covers the start of Xi’s career as a village official in Shaanxi and Hebei provinces, irrigating farms by day and devouring Karl Marx’s Das Kapital in his spare time.
+He touts Xi’s “signature anti-corruption campaign”, his commitment to “intra-party democracy” and his role in “rejuvenating” the nation.

-Ignoring China’s early missteps in dealing with COVID-19, the profile praises Xi’s people-centered philosophy and his role in the country’s steadfast efforts to save people’s lives at all costs .
+Ignoring China’s early processing missteps COVID-19, the profile praises Xi’s “human-centered philosophy” and his role in the country’s “steadfast efforts to save people’s lives at all costs.”

-He also pledged to maintain his own grassroots leadership https://www.reuters.com/world/china/china-add-xi-jinping-thought-national-curriculum-2021-08-25 during a speech for mark the centenary of the Communist Party in July.
+He also pledged to maintain his own “grassroots” leadership https://www.reuters.com/world/china/china-add-xi-jinping-thought-national-curriculum-2021-08-25 during ‘a speech to mark the centenary of the Communist Party in July.

 Sources